 A series of emails sent over a short period of time to a segment of your database or target market.
 Email blasts are commonly used to promote a product launch or special offer, and owe their efficacy to the perceived sense of urgency they convey.
 That said, if they’re not personalised, relevant to the recipient and emotionally engaging, they’ll linger unopened in the inboxes of guests long after your event has ended.

-Also known as sponsored content.
+Also known as sponsored content in marketing terms.
 The connected world is awash in a deluge of content.
 In a mere sixty seconds, 4,166,666 people are clicking ‘like’ on Facebook, 300 hours of video are uploaded to YouTube and 350 000 tweets are sent.
 It’s no wonder then, that catching – and keeping – the attention of your guests is getting trickier by the minute.
 In an effort to broaden their reach, brands are reaching out social media influencers and media stables to post content that subtly alludes to the brand’s message, but is posted in the trademark style and tone of the platform it’s posted on.
 The goal?
 To create positive associations with the brand, by way of aspiration, influence, or both.

 A marketing tactic whereby a business pays an affiliate for each customer or site visitor that they’ve brought in by their own marketing efforts.
 Think of it as the digital equivalent of word of mouth.
 Brand X touts the benefits of Brand Y, and is then paid based on the number of leads they’ve generated.
 As market competition becomes ever more fierce, brands are joining forces with industry thought-leaders and heavyweights to successfully increase their exposure via affiliate marketing.